lalb03/RTKS_Time_Violation_Analysis/README.md

 ## How to run the experiment
 1. **Start the External Aggressor:**
-   Open a terminal in the ardupilot root directory and run:
+   Open a terminal in the `ArduPilot` root directory and run:
 ```bash
 sudo ./tt_aggressor.sh | tee e4_aggressor_output.txt
 ```